mjmikulski/horology/README.md

 ## Usage
-Following 3 tools let you measure practically any part of your Python code.
+The following 3 tools will let you measure practically any part of your Python code.

 ### Timing an iterable (list, tuple, generator, etc)
 #### Quick example